MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/5-exercise-commit-files-view-history.md

 > * Commit the updated Bicep code.
 > * View the commit history and the main Bicep file's history.

-## Commit the Bicep file to your Git repository
+## Commit the Bicep file by using the Git CLI

 1. Using the Visual Studio Code terminal, execute the following command to stage the _main.bicep_ file: